padiazg/ollama-tools/theory.md

 \\
 1Gb &= 1073741824
 \end{aligned}
 $$

 ## Formulas:
-For the GPU VRAM estimation lets sum the base model size, the key-value cache size and the gpu overhead.
+For the GPU VRAM estimation let's sum the base model size, the key-value cache size and the GPU overhead.
-For the total system ram we need to apply a multiplier based on the quantization level.
+We need to apply a multiplier based on the quantization level for the total system ram.
 $$
 \begin{aligned}
 BaseModelSize &= (ParametersCount * BytesPerParameter) / 1Gb \\ \\